 Deferred income tax asset recognition.
-The carrying value of deferred income tax assets amounted to AZN 288 thousand and AZN 169 thousand as at December 31, 2021 and 2020, respectively.
-Management is confident that the carrying amount of deferred income tax asset will be fully realized in the future.
+The carrying value of deferred income tax assets amounted to AZN 294 thousand and AZN 288 thousand as at December 31, 2022 and 2021, respectively.
+Management is confident that the carrying amount of deferred income tax assets will be fully realized in the future.